 Clarity, organization, and accuracy are the keys to an effective report.
 Because reports are used to make decisions, they need to be free from the taint of partiality and based on good data.
 Therefore, they should be formal and serious, with no slang or personal views unless necessary.
 There might be different types of reports for different needs.
 For example, examples of informational reports are annual reports, sales reports, etc. Analytical reports are used to interpret data and make recommendations, like market research reports or feasibility studies.
-Progress reports detail the progress on ongoing projects, and financial reports summarize the organization's financials.
-Research and scientific reports provide details of experimental activities and outcomes in technical domains.
+Progress reports detail the progress on ongoing projects, and financial reports provide details of experimental activities and outcomes in technical domains.